thled/thled_bugtracker/README.md

 #### Philosophy

-- Seek for high code coverage.
+- Seek for high code coverage (>90%).
-- Do not test objects which have no logic like Entities and Models.
+- Do not test objects which have no logic like Entities and Models (DTOs).
-- It is not necessary to stub/mock third party libraries.
+- It is not necessary to stub/mock third party libraries and objects without logic like mentioned before.

 ## Contribute